 Addressing the increased politicization of judicial campaigns, elections research demonstrates that judicial campaign advertisements, including attack advertisements, are no longer rare events with nonpartisan elections more likely than partisan races to produce attack advertisements (M.G.
 Hall 2015).
-Advertising from the candidates themselves and interest groups has become more prevalent in recent years, especially in states with contentious and nonpartisan elections, where attacks against a candidate can be used as a vessel to infer information on the race more broadly (M.G.
-Hall 2015; Hughes 2019).
+Advertising from the candidates themselves and interest groups has become more prevalent in recent years, especially in states with high-profile, contentious, and nonpartisan elections, where attacks against a candidate can be used as a vessel to infer information on the race more broadly (Rock and Baum 2010; M.G.
+Hall 2015; Baum, Klein, and Streb 2017; Hughes 2019; Shieh et al. 2025).
 Research confirms that attack advertisements diminish support for incumbents (M.G.
 Hall 2015) and increase participation by voters (M.G.
 Hall 2015; M.G.
 Hall and Bonneau 2013)-yet with noticeably strong effects in nonpartisan races.